 It’s Samsung’s World, We Just Live In It.
 There's constant talk of fragmentation in the Android device market, but one thing is clear: Samsung dominates.
 Samsung currently has a 63% share of all Android mobile devices, including smartphones, phablets, tablets – and even “fonblets” – a term Samsung coined during its Analyst Day when it announced that 100 million Galaxy S and Note phones will ship this year.
 In fact, Samsung controls the aggregate of all other manufacturers by a ratio of nearly 2:1.
 HTC, (the manufacturer of the popular HTC One phone series) and LG come in second and third, respectively.
 All together, HTC, LG, Sony, Motorola and all others make up less than ..

 Android has a new top device, and to nobody’s surprise it’s another variant of the Samsung Galaxy.
 The Samsung Galaxy S III took over the top spot in January from its older brother, the Samsung Galaxy S II, and Samsung’s place as the dominant Android device maker continued: of the top 10 Android devices in January, eight were made by Samsung, and seven were some variant of Samsung Galaxy.
 Only Amazon’s Kindle Fire and Motorola’s Droid RAZR managed to crack Samsung’s stranglehold on the top 10.
 In fact during January, Samsung as a whole made up 47% of Android devices worldwide.
-This is nothing new, however, as Samsung accounted for 47% of Android devices in December, 2012, and 4..
+This is nothing new, however, as Samsung accounted for 47% of Android devices in December, 2012, an..

 The United States is dominating the Android tablet race, with Amazon’s Kindle Fire family of tablets leading the way.
 A full 59% of all Android tablets seen by apps with Localytics integrated are based in the US, and over half of those are Kindle Fires or Kindle Fire HDs.
 In fact, outside of the United States, the Kindle Fire practically doesn’t exist - 89% of Amazon’s family of tablets live in America, with most of the rest in Great Britain.
 After those two, no other country has even one percent of worldwide Kindle Fires.
 While Amazon’s issues achieving international distribution of their hardware have been widely reported, it is interesting to note that should they get the distri..